 St Gregory’s is the Parish Church of Sudbury.
 In our centuries-old building the worship is “middle of the road”.
 We aim to love God and serve our community.

-In addition to the Sunday and Weekday Services, the Bible Study Group and the Fellowship Group meet regularly, and other study groups and social events are held from time to time.
+In addition to the Sunday and Weekday Services, when Covid permits, the Fellowship Group meet regularly, and study groups and social events are held from time to time.

-The church is open daily from 9am to 5pm (or dusk in midwinter).
+The church is open daily from 9am to 3pm .
 Toilets are only available at service times and special events.
-On Fridays coffee is served 10.30am-12noon – a time to chat, or just sit; a member of the ministry team will be present to talk or pray with you.

 Churches Together in Sudbury and District is very active, and St Gregory’s joins with other churches in the town for prayer, worship and service to the community.
 See churchestogetherinsudbury.org.uk .